jessedorsey/jessedorsey.github.io/README.md

 ## Strong opinions, weakly held.

 I'm a work in progress, and all of my thoughts on everything aren't always set in stone.
 As such I'm kind of enamored with the idea of having a place where thoughts can be versioned and discussed.
-So for the "ideas" section be sure to use the discussions to tell me when I'm wrong about stuff - maybe I'll think of a workflow for opening PRs against what I think later as this gets more tooling.
+So for the "thoughts-on" section be sure to use the discussions to tell me when I'm wrong about stuff - maybe I'll think of a workflow for opening PRs against what I think later as this gets more tooling.

 ## Get you a site like this